NEW PLANET ENERGY:

 Conservation of ~190 million cylinders of propane over the life of the project.²

-Social Justice benefits³ stemming from improved health conditions, cleaner air, and better-paying jobs with New Planet's investment in an Opportunity and Promise Zone.
+Social Justice benefits³ stemming from improved health conditions, cleaner air, and better-paying jobs with New Planet's investment in a proposed Opportunity and Promise Zone.

 1. GHG emissions calculations based on output from EPA WARM model, version 15